Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI crystal detectors

 \subsubsection{$^{40}$K background}

-The $^{40}$K contamination was evaluated by studying coincidence signals of 3.2\,keV X-ray and 1460\,keV $\gamma$-ray tagged using surrounding crystals.
-Figure~\ref{ref:K40} shows low-energy background spectrum of NEO-2 when 1460\,keV $\gamma$ events are tagged by surrounding crystals.
-The $^{40}$K background level in each crystal is determined through comparisons of the measured coincidence rate with a GEANT4-simulated rate using the method described in Refs.~\cite{Kim:2014toa,adhikari16} and summarized in Table~\ref{table:LightYield}.
+The $^{40}$K contamination is evaluated by studying the coincidence signals of approximately 3.2\,keV X-rays and 1460\,keV $\gamma$-rays tagged using surrounding crystals.
+Figure~\ref{ref:K40} shows the low-energy background spectrum of NEO-2 when 1460\,keV $\gamma$ events are tagged by surrounding the other crystals (NEO-1, NEO-3, NEO-4, NEO-5, and NEO-6).
+The $^{40}$K background level in each crystal is determined by comparing the measured coincidence rate with a GEANT4-simulated rate~\cite{Kim:2014toa,adhikari16} and is summarized in Table~\ref{table:LightYield}.